Why Do Men Sleep Better Than Women?

 Hormone Replacement Therapy (HRT) as a Treatment for Sleep Issues in Menopausal Women

 Based on studies, the use of estrogen supplementation to reduce hot flashes could reduce the implications placed on sleep by this adrenaline rush.
-Though this seems like a promising treatment for women experiencing insomnia due to menopause, HRT is recommended in the lowest possible dose and for the shortest feasible time due to increased risk of breast cancer and cardiovascular disorders, based on WHI data.
+Though this seems like a promising treatment for women experiencing sleep issues due to menopause, HRT is recommended in the lowest possible dose and for the shortest feasible time.

 Low-dose birth control pills have also been suggested as an alternative to help in stabilizing estrogen fluctuations during this menopausal period.

 It is evident that sex hormones play an important role in circadian rhythm and sleep, in synergy with neurotransmitters and brain activity.
-With the proper balance, symptoms of insomnia and poor sleep can be better managed, leading to an overall improvement in health.
+With the proper balance, poor sleep can be better managed, leading to an overall improvement in health.
 Are you getting enough sleep?

 Cabeca, A. (2010).
 Balancing the HPA-T axis and Managing Menopause Symptoms [Audio Lecture].
 Retrieved from Sanesco International Inc.: http://www.sanescohealth.com/?post_type=portfolio&p=6097